CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/MagicResource.md

 ## Magic Resource Pool

-Represent the pool of Magic Resource a character has to fuel their magic.
+Represents the pool of Magic Resource a character has to fuel their magic.
 Depending a character's Magic Vocation and the Magic Governing Core Skill, your Magic Resource Pool will vary.

 Magic Resource Pool = Vocation Magic Resource + Magic Governing Core Skill Magic Resource